 There are two options when planning a kayak trip to Emerald Cave.
 Because the Black Canyon Water Trail section of the Colorado River is entirely flat, your deciding factors will be the time you have and how much you want to see of this unique area.

 If you’re looking for a short day trip, your best option is to kayak from Willow Beach to Emerald Cave.
-Willow Beach is an access point in Lake Mead Recreation area (entry fee required) and it’s 2 miles downstream of the cave, so you’ll paddle 4 miles total.
+Willow Beach is an access point in Lake Mead Recreation area on the Arizona side of the river (entry fee required).
+The beach is 2 miles downstream of the cave, so you’ll paddle 4 miles total.
 Most visitors take from 4 – 6 hours to kayak to Emerald Cave and back to Willow Beach.

 For a longer point-to-point kayaking adventure with a stop at Emerald Cave, choose the 12 mile route that begins below the Hoover Dam.
 This full-day adventure along the Black Canyon Water Trail offers many incredible side canyons and natural hot springs to stop at.
 Twelve miles of potentially windy paddling can make for a very long day, make sure that you are appropriately prepared with food and water.
 Kayaking from Hoover Dam to Emerald Cave involves more logistical planning.
 You will need to plan for or hire a shuttle in order to do this as a 12 mile day trip.